 If you decide to pack your own things, remember that the materials aren’t free.
 The cost of boxes, bubble wrap, and packing tape can catch you by surprise.
 Individual boxes can run a few dollars each, and when you need dozens of them, the total adds up quickly.
 A large roll of bubble wrap or packing paper can also be a significant expense.
 While doing it yourself saves on labor, you’ll want to set aside a separate budget for all the moving supplies you’ll need to get the job done right.
 Alternatively, you can skip the hassle entirely by opting for professional packing services.

-Fuel and Transportation Fees
+Fuel Surcharges and Travel Fees

 For long-distance moves, many companies include a fuel surcharge.
 This fee covers the cost of gas for the moving truck and can vary based on the distance of your move and current fuel prices.
 It’s not always itemized on the initial estimate, so it’s a good idea to ask your moving company if this is included or will be added later.
 This charge ensures that the team can get your belongings from point A to point B without any issues.
 Understanding this potential cost helps you get a more accurate picture of your total bill for a long-distance move.